Algebraic-Programming/ALP/README.md

 in exactly the same way as described earlier, though with two useful
 differences:
-  1. the input data struct is passed on from the original process to exactly one corresponding ALP/GraphBLAS user process; i.e., no broadcast occurs.
-Since the original process and the ALP/GraphBLAS user process are, from an operating system point of view, the same process, input no longer needs to be a plain-old-data type.
-Pointers, for example, are now perfectly valid to pass along.
+  1. The input data is passed on from the original process to exactly one corresponding ALP/GraphBLAS user process; i.e., no broadcast occurs.
+The original process and the ALP/GraphBLAS user process are, from an operating system point of view, the same process.
+Therefore, and additionally, input no longer needs to be a plain-old-data (POD) type.
+Pointers, for example, are now perfectly valid to pass along, and enable sharing data between the original process and the ALP/GraphBLAS algorithm.
-  2. the same applies on output data; these are passed from the ALP/GraphBLAS user process to a corresponding originating process in a one-to-one fashion as well.
+  2. The output data is passed from each ALP/GraphBLAS user process to the original process that called `Launcher< MANUAL >::exec`.
+To share ALP/GraphBLAS vector data, it is, for example, legal to return a `grb::PinnedVector< T >` as the `exec` output argument type.
+Doing so is akin to returning a pointer to output data, and does not explicitly pack nor transmit vector data.

 ### Running